 I can fly Economy to my next vacation if it means I get to stay at a luxury hotel.
 My family prefers to use our grocery shopping to earn hotel points towards our next vacation.

 Hilton offers two credit cards from American Express that earn Hilton Honors points when grocery shopping.
-The Hilton Honors Credit Card From American Express has no annual fee and earns 5x points at supermarkets, restaurants, and gas stations within the US (See Rates and Fees).
+The Hilton Honors American Express Card has no annual fee and earns 5x points at supermarkets, restaurants, and gas stations within the US (See Rates and Fees).
+Terms apply.